chaitanya-sai-neeli/Learning-React/README.md

 # Episode 09:

-- We need to use Custom hooks for tasks distrubtion and make components handle individual tasks(Single Responsibility Principle).
+- We need to use Custom hooks for tasks distribution and make components handle individual tasks(Single Responsibility Principle).
 - This improves modularity in code, maintainable and testable easily.
 - `Lazy loading:` It's used to distribute the code in to different chunks.
 - It is also known as Chunking, Code Splitting, Dynamic bundling, Ondemand loading, Dynamic import.